SteveWalsh1989/svg-animations/README.md

 # SVGs

-This is a sample project to test out some SVG animations
+This is a sample project to practice SVG and css animations

+## Starting project

+Run `npm i`

+Run `npm run dev`

 ## Examples of animations